Do you have all the essential gear and clothing for your next hike?

 Trail Description:

-The express boat shuttles hikers across Swiftcurrent Lake in about 8 minutes.
-From the landing on the south side of the lake you'll take the paved trail up and over to Lake Josephine.
-This short 0.2-mile walk climbs about 80 feet before descending back down to the Lake Josephine boat dock.
-From there you'll board the Morning Eagle, and then take the 12-minute shuttle across Lake Josephine.
+The early morning express boat shuttles hikers across Swiftcurrent Lake in about 8 minutes.
+From the landing on the south side of the lake you'll take the paved trail over to Lake Josephine.
+This short 0.2-mile path climbs roughly 80 feet before descending back down to the Lake Josephine boat dock.
+From there you'll board the Morning Eagle and take the 12-minute shuttle across Lake Josephine.

 From the junction the trail circles around the south end of the lake.
 Much of this segment travels along a raised boardwalk that keeps hikers above a wet marshy area.
 Immediately after exiting this short section you'll arrive at the North Shore Lake Josephine Trail junction, which veers towards the right.
 The path leading to Grinnell Glacier continues up the hill, and from this point, will climb a thigh-burning 135 feet over the course of the next tenth-of-a-mile.